raivivek/papers-per-week/README.md

 A repository containing all of the papers that I'd reading under my initiative of 2 papers a week.

-However, this is an overestimate, and actual numbers would be high or low depending on the depth of the paper.
+However, this is an optimistic estimate, and actual numbers may be high or low depending on the depth of the paper and other academic engagements.

 ## Protein